 - 1. To develop teaching programs on finance, agricultural economics and agribusiness management in response to the emerging business and economic issues and enhance students' professional competence for career in business, non-profit and governmental organizations. - 2.
 To collaborate with Alabama Agricultural Extension Service and other 1890s land-grant universities to develop actionoriented research and outreach programs for minority and limited resource communities for agricultural productivity, cooperative and micro enterprise development and their sustainability. - 3.
 To create a keen interest and understanding among students and faculty about the world at large through study abroad and/or exchange programs. - 4.
 To create a competitive and interdisciplinary learning, research, and outreach environment within the College and the University.

+i i ogi anis Offereu

 Bachelor of Science Degrees

 MAJOR CONCENTRATION MINOR

+Accounting Accounting

 Finance Economics

-Finance